Plot vs Theme: Difference and Comparison

 Plot vs Theme

 A plot refers to the series of events that make up a story, including the description, rising action, climax, falling action, and resolve.
-A theme refers to the underlying message or meaning conveyed by a work of literature or art, often related to universal human experiences or ideas.
+A theme refers to the underlying message or meaning conveyed by a work of literature or art, related to universal human experiences or ideas.

 Plot vs Theme